egwajnphoiu/Semantic-Gate-IP-Core/README.md

 ---

-## ⚖️ Licensing
+## ⚖️ Licensing & Usage
-This project is released under a **dual-licensing model**:

-1.  **Open Source**: Distributed under **AGPL 3.0** for independent research, community development, and public use.
-2.  **Commercial**: For industrial-scale integration, proprietary applications, or use-cases requiring an exemption from AGPL reciprocal requirements, **Commercial Licenses** are required.
+**The Semantic Gate IP Core** is available under a dual-licensing model to balance community innovation with high-performance industrial needs.

+* **Open Source (AGPL-3.0)**: Ideal for public research, open-source infrastructure, and community-driven projects.
+This license requires that any derivative works or network-hosted versions of the protocol remain open-source.
+* **Commercial License**: Required for closed-source applications, proprietary hardware synthesis (**ASIC/FPGA**), or integration into private enterprise platforms.
+This license provides an exemption from the AGPL copyleft requirements.

+For commercial licensing inquiries, please contact:
+**Licensing Agent** - J.E.
+Randolph 📧 [700josh.r@gmail.com](mailto:700josh.r@gmail.com)